Data Poisoning Attacks to Local Differential Privacy Protocols: Evaluation

 Our theoretical overall gain of MGA for OLH is derived based on the assumption that the attacker can find a hash function that hashes all target items to the same value.
 In practice, we may not be able to find such hash functions within a given amount of time.
 Therefore, for each fake user, we randomly sample some xxhash hash functions and use the one that hashes the most target items to the same value.
-Figure~\ref{verifyMGA_app} compares the theoretical and practical overall gains of MGA for OLH on the three datasets as we sample more hash functions for each fake user, where we randomly select 5 items as target items, i.e., $r=5$.
-We do not use our default setting of $r=1$ because when there is only one target item, any hash function can hash all target items to the same value.
-Our results show that several hundreds of randomly sampled hash functions are enough to make the practical overall gains approach the theoretical ones.
+Figure~\ref{verifyMGA_app} compares the theoretical and practical overall gains of MGA for OLH on the IPUMS dataset as we sample more hash functions for each fake user, where we randomly select 5 items as target items, i.e., $r=5$.
+Our results show that the practical overall gains approach the theoretical ones with several hundreds of randomly sampled hash functions when $r=5$.
+We have similar observations for the other two datasets and thus we omit their results due to the limited space.